woznin/FUTDraftSimulation/README.md

 # FUTDraftSimulator

-Python-based project designed to simulate a Fifa-like Draft tournaments.
+Python-based project designed to simulate a Fifa-like Draft tournaments with UI made in upgraded tkinter library - ttkbootstrap.

 ## Details